miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 * `$MYSQL_VERSION` is the version of MySQL for the database (e.g. "5.7").

-You do not need to do anything else from **Step 3** if you use this container method.
+If you use this container method, you can skip the [database configuration](#setting-up-the-database-server) step entirely.